stjepanHe/RobinTask/README.md

 # Robin Front-end Interview Challenge

-I added additional info  in note file as you metion in task . :)
+I added additional info  in notes.md file as you metion in task . :)